quantumdevelopment69/qt-crafting-v2/README.md

 You can use the following client-side and server-side exports:

-##Check for Busy State
-Use this global function to check if the library is in a busy state:
-QT.IS_BUSY() -- returns boolean (true, false)

 ```lua
 -- Open a specific crafting table from an external script (Client-side)
 exports['qt-crafting']:OpenMenu(table_id)